geeksahilthakur/stop-copy-paste/README.md

 This project is open-source under the MIT License.
 Feel free to use, modify, and share it as you like.

 ---

-This README file blends storytelling, humor, and SEO optimization, making it highly engaging for readers while also ranking well for related searches.
-Let me know if you’d like further tweaks! 😊